Is Tech Trep Academy a Public Charter / District School or a Private School?

 Supplemental learning resources are ordered directly by the school and shipped at no cost to the family’s home.

-Direct Tech Trep Courses – Tech electives, virtual clubs, online teacher-led courses, and the virtual Bridge program all have points associated with them.
+Direct Tech Trep Courses – Tech electives, virtual clubs, and some online courses all have points associated with them.
 When parents sign-up their students for these resources the points will be deducted from the students’ supplemental learning resource points.

 Optional Homeroom Resources – Parents will find a list of optional homeroom resources in InfoCenter once enrolled that are available using supplemental learning points.